Skip to main content

 Key Dates:

-• The first round of applications for the Diploma are open until Friday 24 March 2023.
-Please note that due to limited places and following your completion of this application, we will inform students who we’re able to make offers to by Friday 21 April 2023.
+• The first round of applications for the Diploma are open until by 6pm (18:00) Friday 15th March 2024.
+Please note that due to limited places and following your completion of this application, we will inform students who we’re able to make offers to by 21 April 2024.

 • Funding: Students in receipt of UK student loans will normally be eligible for funding in this additional year of study within your degree programme in the usual way, however we will check your individual eligibility with you during the admission process.